 To help you figure out that affordable house payment number, you could check out our mortgage calculator.

 How much needs to be borrowed also depends upon how much of a down payment is required for the loan program of your choice.
-Traditionally, a down payment was considered to be 20% of the purchase price, but a report from U.S. Mortgage Insurers (USMI) indicates that it could take up to 36 years for someone with an average income to save a 20% down payment.
+Traditionally, a down payment was considered to be 20% of the purchase price, but according to the National Association of Realtors, most first-time homebuyers put down 7% in 2021, and the figure was 17% for repeat homebuyers.

-In general, here’s what makes sense.
-Put down as much as you can comfortably afford because, the more you put down, the less you’ll borrow—which in turn creates lower monthly payments (allowing you to “afford” more house) and provides greater equity in the home (subject to market fluctuations).
+In general, it can be wise to put down as much as you can comfortably afford.
+The simple reason is that the more you put down, the less you’ll borrow — which in turn creates lower monthly payments (allowing you to “afford” more house) and provides greater equity in the home (subject to market fluctuations).
 Plus, with a lower mortgage amount, you’ll owe less interest over the loan’s life.

 Note that different lenders require different amounts for a down payment.
 The down payment amount can vary depending upon the loan program and other factors.

-Here are other things to consider when working with a lender to purchase a home with an HOA.
-When you make an offer to buy a piece of property (condo or home), and it’s accepted, the lender will likely request a homeowners association certification, called HOA cert for short.
+When you buy into an HOA, you may need additional documentation for your lender.
+If your bid is accepted, the lender will likely request a homeowners association certification, called HOA cert for short.
 This document provides your lender with a snapshot of how the HOA is being run, and may provide information such as:

 The HOA cert may also be obtained by the escrow/title company and provided to your lender, along with the relevant CC&Rs.
 This provides insight into any property restrictions and other aspects that may affect a home’s lendability and marketability.

-At SoFi, buying a home or condo doesn’t have to be stressful.
-You can make your dream purchase a reality with competitive rates with as little at 10% down for purchase loans up to $3 million, without paying any hidden fees or prepayment penalties.
+Buying a home or condo can be stressful.
+But at SoFi, we’re doing our part to make the online mortgage application process as easy and affordable as possible.
+You can make your dream purchase a reality with competitive rates and as little as 3% down for qualifying first-time homebuyers and loans of up to $3 million.
+Plus, you won’t have to pay any prepayment penalties.

 SoFi Loan Products